Hawaii woman missing for 2 weeks rescued from Maui forest

 Amanda Eller was found injured in the Makawao Forest Reserve, the Maui News reported Friday.

-Family spokeswoman Sarah Haynes confirmed she spoke with Eller’s father John.
-Eller was being airlifted to safety.
+Family spokeswoman Sarah Haynes confirmed she spoke with Eller’s father, John.
+Eller was airlifted to safety.

+“I was crying tears of joy,” Eller’s mother, Julia, said.
+“I never gave up hope for a minute.
+I knew that we would find her.”

 The physical therapist from the Maui town of Haiku went missing on May 8.
 Her white Toyota RAV4 was found in the forest parking lot with her phone and wallet inside.

-Javier Cantellops said he was searching for Eller from a helicopter along with Chris Berquist and Troy Helmers when they spotted her, reported the Honolulu Star-Advertiser.
+Javier Cantellops said he was searching for Eller from a helicopter along with Chris Berquist and Troy Helmers when they spotted her about 3:45 p.m. near the Kailua reservoir, according to Maui Police Department spokesman Lt.
+Gregg Okamoto and the Honolulu Star-Advertiser.

-Cantellops said she was in the bed of a creek with waterfalls on either side.
+Cantellops told the newspaper that she was in the bed of a creek with waterfalls on either side.

-It’s unknown how or to what extent Eller was injured, as well as how she survived until she was found.
+He told CNN he saw Eller waving her hands at the helicopter.

+“It was unbelievable, dude,” Cantellops said.
+“Seeing her for the first time in a long time was just unbelievable.
+It was nothing short of elation.”

 Information from: The Maui News, http://www.mauinews.com